crzlain/CRUZ_LARAVEL/README.md

 Any modern web browser (Google Chrome, Mozilla Firefox, or Microsoft Edge) Code editor (Visual Studio Code or any text editor) Internet connection for external assets (if applicable)

+# Developer Information

+Name: [Your Full Name]
+Course: Bachelor of Science in Information Technology
+Institution: [Your School Name]
+Email: [Your Email Address]